OndrejVejvoda/engeto-python-project/README.md

   <li>Identify causes of demand fluctuation.
   <li>Determine possible influence of weather on bike renting
   <li>Determine if demand for bike renting is higher on weekdays of weekends

+  Analysis were made with Python and  [Jupyter Notebook]([docs/CONTRIBUTING.md](https://github.com/OndrejVejvoda/engeto-python-project/blob/main/edinburgh_bikes_analysis.ipynb).
+The most used libraries were pandas, numpy and matplotlib with seaborn.